pydantic/pydantic/docs/index.rst

 :allow_population_by_alias: whether or not an aliased field may be populated by its name as given by the model
     attribute, rather than strictly the alias; please be sure to read the warning below before enabling this (default:
     ``False``)
+:error_msg_templates: let's you to override default error message templates.
+    Pass in a dictionary with keys matching the error messages you want to override (default: ``{}``)

 .. warning::